cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/CloudSimTags.rst

 .. java:field:: public static final int HOST_ADD
    :outertype: CloudSimTags

-   Defines the tag that represents a request to a Datacenter to add a Host or list of Hosts to a Datacenter.
+   Denotes a request to a Datacenter to add a Host or list of Hosts to a Datacenter.
 The \ :java:ref:`SimEvent.getData()`\  must be a Host to be added to to the Datacenter where the message is being sent to.
 The source of such events is the \ :java:ref:`CloudInformationService`\ .

 HOST_FAILURE
 ^^^^^^^^^^^^